-Check in is between 5-8 PM at the Camp Meriwether office at the Dining Hall.
+Check in is between 5-8 PM at the Camp Meriwether office.
 Our Camp Staff will greet your adult leaders and SPL at the camp office so everyone is on the same page.
 If your troop is planning to arrive later, please let the Director know via phone or email so staff will be available to check in your troop.